What Is Phishing-as-a-Service (PhaaS) and How to Protect Against It

 Why Is PhaaS a Growing Problem for Organizations?

-The success of a phishing attack often resides in preparatory measures, so a well-built ShaaS platform will be something that will attract more and more hackers.
+The success of a phishing attack often resides in preparatory measures, so a well-built PhaaS platform will be something that will attract more and more hackers.
 Consequently, this will bring more money to phishing actors.

 How to Protect Your Company Against PhaaS?

-Here are a few simple protection measures:
+Here are a few a few options of simple protection measures:

-- An anti-phishing software can stop a phishing email before it reaches your or your colleagues’ inboxes.
+An anti-phishing software can stop a phishing email before it reaches your or your colleagues’ inboxes.
 Even the most advanced attacks can be identified by solutions that use a zero-trust approach in conjunction with machine learning and natural language processing (NLP) technologies.

 How Can Heimdal® Help?

 Lightweight and simple to set up, it includes cutting-edge spam filtering that detects and removes malicious attachments, screens through infected IPs and domains, and recognizes malicious links.

-But the offensive strategy in cybersecurity is always the winning card.
+The offensive strategy in cybersecurity is always the winning card.
 Don’t wait to have your credential stolen or your network intruded on to invest in protecting yourself and your company.
 Knowledge is the best strategy, so stay informed about the latest evolutions in the phishing business and choose the right tools to shelter you from malicious actions.